Library

 Contains lists of YA books from the website goodreadsReading Rants

-A book review site by teens for teens.50 Books for Teens That You Won't Be Able to Put Down
+A book review site by teens for teens.
+This has moved to Instagram, but click above to get the details.50 Books for Teens That You Won't Be Able to Put Down

-Seventeen Magazine's list of essential YA novels.YALSA Award Winners
+Seventeen Magazine's list of essential YA novels.YALSA Book Finder

-Winners and book recommendations from the Young Adult Library Services (YALSA) branch of the American Library AssociationGuys Read
+Winners and book recommendations from the Young Adult Library Services (YALSA) branch of the American Library AssociationNancy Keane's Book Talks

 Legendary librarian Nancy Keane (no kidding, she has an action figure) gives book information by title, author, subject, interest level and more. -